 Small kits have a 5×5 design.
 Larger kits include 5×7, 6×6, 8×10 and a few larger ones.

 The smaller completed projects can be used as a coaster, a framed piece of art, or as a pocket on a knitted garment of bag.

-Supplies and tools For Needle Felting are available in the farm store and at 0ur Etsy store.
+Supplies and tools For Needle Felting are available here in our farm store in Sumner, Maine, in our online shop, and on our Etsy store.